Meet the Team

 Mary also directs the implementation of the evidence-based model, Parent Management Training—Oregon, as it is implemented in the CMHSP system as well as the Fetal Alcohol Spectrum Disorder (FASD) Initiative.
 She is active in the development and implementation of integration of behavioral health in primary care models for children and youth, and she works closely with the University of Michigan in the implementation of the Michigan Child Collaborative Care model in Michigan.

 Cheryl Greer began her career as a crisis telephone counselor and a trainer of empathy counseling and suicide prevention.
 She has held clinical, administrative, and academic positions over the years.
 In 2006, Cheryl was part of the first Michigan group to be trained in PMTO and achieved certification as a PMTO Specialist in 2007.
-Over the next few years, she became certified as a PMTO coach and fidelity rater and became lead coach for Michigan’s PMTO Region 7 (Wayne County).
+Over the next few years, she became certified as a PMTO coach and fidelity rater and became lead coach for Wayne County PMTO.
 She was appointed as the state lead coach in Michigan in 2014 and collaborates with ISII to provide trainings for PMTO practitioners in Michigan.

 More recently, she has become active in PTC and PTC-R. Cheryl’s educational background includes a BA in psychology from Oakland University (1979) and a Master of Social Work from Wayne State University (1982).
 She has worked for Lincoln Behavioral Services in Wayne County since 1987.
 Cheryl lives with her daughter, Tami, who currently attends the University of Michigan where she studies computer science and photography.
 As a PMTO mom, Cheryl shares that she has experienced the confidence that PMTO brings to parenting and the joy it rekindles in family relationships.

 Matt Linkowski is a child and family therapist working in Saginaw County.
-He has been a therapist in Saginaw for 16 years.
-In addition to working with his consumers, Matt is a SOGI (Sexual Orientation/Gender Identity) safe therapist who works to understand the extra burdens of being an identified LGBTQ youth and to advocate for these consumers.
+He has been a therapist in Saginaw since 2004.
+In addition to working with his consumers, Matt is a SOGI (Sexual Orientation/Gender Identity) safe clinician who works to understand the extra burdens of being an identified LGBTQ youth and to advocate for these consumers.
 He is also part of the Behavioral Champions team in Saginaw County that assists in the development of behavioral plans for CMH consumers.

 Matt has been involved with PMTO since 2007.
-He currently is one of the coordinators for Region 5.
 He is certified in PMTO, PTC, PTC-R, PTC-RH, and as a coach.
 He is one of the Michigan’s FIMP raters and trains new PTC candidates.

 Matt is married and has three children.
 On his off time, he likes to watch professional soccer, and he still plays video games.

-Laura Rahfeldt-Thomas is the part-time administrative assistant for the State PMTO office.
+Laura Rahfeldt-Thomas is an administrative assistant for the State PMTO Office.
 She creates PMTO portal manuals and clip videos from conferences, trainings and sessions as well as assists Jeremy Conley in the maintenance of the PMTO Portal.
 If you have a question about our portal, she’s the one to ask.

 When not building virtual things in the portal, Jeremy also loves building LEGOs and watching sci-fi and fantasy TV and movies.